Audrey M. Bernstein

 Mount Sinai School of Medicine

-- Dr. Bernstein is an Assistant Professor at Mount Sinai School of Medicine in the Department of Ophthalmology.
+- Dr. Bernstein is an Assistant Professor at Mount Sinai School of Medicine in the Departments of Ophthalmology and Pharmacology and Systems Therapeutics.
 She is a full-time researcher working on promoting regenerative healing and preventing fibrotic healing after wounding in the cornea and other tissues.

 Special Scholars Award